 Floaters are common visual disturbances that appear to be specks, clouds or cobweb-like strands drifting in and out of vision.
 Usually they are harmless but some can become particularly large or aggravating.
 Dr. Gregory Johnson at Intracoastal Eye is one of the first eye surgeons in North Carolina to offer laser floater removal with the Ellex laser platform.
-Using this advanced laser, Dr. Johnson can quickly and painlessly remove floaters for an immediate improvement in vision.
+Using this advanced laser, our team can quickly and painlessly remove floaters for an immediate improvement in vision.

 What Causes Floaters?